cartuhok/Finance-Blog/_posts/2017-09-18-We-Mined-Bytecoin-on-an-Old-Phone-and-Tablet-for-7-Days-Straight-To-See-How-Much-Money-We-Could-Make.markdown

 <h3>Day 5</h3>

 Day 5 we were up to 16.54 Bytecoins.
 Definitely an increase from day 3, but still only a 2.98 coin yield for the day.
-Questions stared looming if this was even worth it, but we had to push on, only 2 days left.
+Questions started looming if this was even worth it, but we had to push on, only 2 days left.

 <a href="https://minergate.com/a/7329764ffb8d1459d50bd1ef" target="_blank"><img src="/MinergateDay5.jpg" width="663" border="0" alt="Minergate App"/></a>